Kawazu Sukeyasu

 Kawazu Sukeyasu (河津 祐泰, died October 1176) was a Japanese samurai lord and the head of a noble clan (gōzoku) in Izu Province during the late Heian period.
 He was the eldest son of Itō Sukechika descending from the Kudō clan.
 He was the father of Soga Sukenari and Tokimune, who are known for the Revenge of the Soga Brothers incident, a revenge for the murder of Sukeyasu.

 Life

 Sukeyasu inherited the Kawazu Manor from his father, Itō Sukechika, and took the family name Kawazu from it.
 At the time, there was a dispute over the Itō Manor in Izu Province within the Kudō clan.
 The manor was ultimately inherited by his relative Kudō Suketsune.
-Dissatisfied with this, Sukeyasu took over the Itō Manor while Suketsune was in Kyoto.
-Sukeyasu also made his daughter, Mangō Gozen, who was married to Suketsune, divorce him.
+Dissatisfied with this, Sukechika took over the Itō Manor while Suketsune was in Kyoto.
+Sukechika also made his daughter, Mangō Gozen, who was married to Suketsune, divorce him.